Multi-person 3D pose estimation from unlabelled data: Experimental results

-Regarding the architecture of the two neural networks, we use a Graph Attention Network (GAT) with $4$ hidden layers for skeleton matching.
+To perform these experiments, the two neural models were trained for each dataset using a train/validation/test split to prevent data leakage.
+For the matching model we use a Graph Attention Network (GAT)~\cite{Velickovic2017} with $4$ hidden layers.
 The hidden layers are composed of $[40, 40, 40, 30]$ hidden units and $[10, 10, 8, 5]$ attention heads.
 LeakyReLU and Sigmoid are used as activation functions of the hidden and output layers, respectively.
-The MLP for pose estimation has 7 hidden layers of $[3072, 3072, 2048, 2048, 1024, 1024, 1024]$ hidden units, using LeakyReLU for the activation of the hidden layers and linear activation in the output layer.
+The MLP-based pose estimator has 7 hidden layers of $[3072, 3072, 2048, 2048, 1024, 1024, 1024]$ hidden units, using LeakyReLU for the activation of the hidden layers and linear activation in the output layer.

-The two models were trained and evaluated using the test sequences of Panoptic through the following metrics: